devinsays/customizer-library/README.md

 #### Media Queries

-Media queries can also be be used with Customizer_Library_Styles.
-Here's an example for outputting logo-image-2x on high resolution devices.
+Media queries can also be be used with `Customizer_Library_Styles`.
+Here's an example for outputting `logo-image-2x` on high resolution devices.

 ~~~php
 $setting = 'logo-image-2x';